jcorrean/professional.github.io/content/Bio/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
+        Hello there!
 I am a behavioral data scientist, I study the methods and technology that allows us to have a detailed record of what we do, where we do it, with whom, and for what purposes.
 I rely on complex systems (network science) to understand, describe, and predict human behavior for academic and business purposes.

         Drop me an email so we can collaborate. 😃
     design: